coderefinery/git-collaborative/content/distributed.md

 inspired by [tacofancy](https://github.com/sinker/tacofancy).

 **Objectives**:
-- Learn how to fork, modify the fork, and file a pull request towards the central repo.
+- Learn how to fork, modify the fork, and open a pull request towards the central repository.
 - Learn how to update your fork with changes that others have already made to the forked repository.

 **Exercise**:
-- Helper prepares an exercise repository (see above; this will take 5-10 minutes).
+- Maintainer prepares an exercise repository (see above; this will take 5-10 minutes).
-- **The exercise group works on steps A-E** (15-20 minutes).
+- **Learners work on steps A-E** (15-20 minutes).
 - There are two optional steps after step E for those who want more.
-- After step E you can return to the main room or stream or take a break or help others.
+- After step E you take a break or help others.
   Please ask questions both during group work and in the collaborative document.
-- **We will review the pull requests and update forks together** (instructor demonstrates, and everybody follows along in their repositories).
+- **We will review the pull requests together** and then update forks.
 ```

 Before and after each action you take, run the following informational
 commands.
 Carefully observe what happens, especially in `git graph`:

 - `git graph` - almost every time.
-  - As a reminder, to define `git graph` use
+As a reminder, to define `git graph` use:
     ```console
 	$ git config --global alias.graph "log --all --graph --decorate --oneline"
 	```
-- `git status` - when you modify files
+- `git status` - when you modify files.

 ### Step A: Fork and clone